 What they didn’t realise was that they were dealing with someone whose ‘values’ were based on a totally different set of priorities.
 Eventually, the chief executive of Fermanagh Council, the late Gerry Burns, along with Robert Blair from the Tourist Board, came up with a solution.
 Robert Blair took a nice photograph of Margaret’s cottage and printed postcards.
 These became the souvenirs that tourists ‘were’ permitted to take away – with the compliments of the Council.
 The bottom line is: What Margaret has, cannot be bought, and it never could.

-What has surprised me is that the popularity of this documentary is as strong today in 2020, as it was when it was filmed. it’s now had over 2 million views since it was posted on YouTube, along with an incredible number of favourable comments which still arrive in my inbox on an almost daily basis.
+What has surprised me is that the popularity of this documentary is as strong today in 2022, as it was when it was filmed.
+It’s now had over 3.6 million views since it was posted on YouTube, along with thousands of favourable comments which still arrive in my inbox on an almost daily basis.
 It seems that in our modern technological age, considering all the things that money can buy, maybe we’re still on a quest for some of the things that can’t be bought.